psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

 Images, like JPG and PNG, can only be [rastered][raster].

 ### Exporting Your Geometry
+You want your DXF to be in units of millimeters.

+#### Quick and Easy Box
 If you just need a box/enclosure:
 - Go to [Maker Case][makercase].
 - Choose your desired dimensions.